Planning a wedding is exciting – but SO overwhelming! I’ve been there, so I totally get it!

 All the attention, time, and money that you pour into your wedding day will prove to be well spent.
 As you view your photos, they’ll serve as a reminder of a day that was even more amazing than you remember.

-Not only am I here to photograph the first day of your marriage, but I’m here guide you to help make your wedding day visions come to life.
+Not only am I here to photograph the first day of your marriage, but I’m here to guide you and to help make your wedding day visions come to life.
 I’ll help you design a timeline that fits your wedding like the perfect pair of jeans and coach you through your wedding jitters.

 I’m here to make this planning experience a breeze for you!
-Click through my blog to find tons of resources on the blog that will help you with the planning decisions, ensuring that your photography is all that you’re hoping it will be, plus allowing you a bit more time to focus on being engaged.
+Click through my blog to find tons of resources blog that will help you with the planning decisions, ensuring that your photography is all that you’re hoping it will be, plus allowing you a bit more time to focus on being engaged.

 If you haven’t already, take a peek at a few weddings, then send me an email so we can get together and talk about ways to make this the most memorable day of your life.